jneums/basic-fantasy-rpg/README.md

 For example, the player starts with "Tough Jerky" in slot 1.
 Use shift + 1 to use the "Tough Jerky".
 Because the item type of "Tough Jerky" is a consumable, the game knows to cast the "eat" buff.
 Make sure not to move, as "eat" is channeled.

+Start by opening up `./src/scripts/scenes/characterCreationScene`, and choose your class by uncommenting whichever class you would like to test.

+The mage is in progress, but can wand and conjure food and water:

+1. Toggle auto attack.

+2. Shoot your wand.

 The first playable class is the Barbarian, which has the following abilities:

 1. Toggle auto attack.